Madonna as a gay icon: Post-AIDS crisis

-As she continued her advocacy, many reviewers praised her long-standing contributions.
-In 2019, GLAAD honored her with the Advocate for Change, for which she became the second person and first woman to receive the award.
+Other publications noted a long-standing contributions.
+In 2019, GLAAD honored her with the Advocate for Change, becoming the second person and first woman to receive the award.
 By 2015, Glazek held that "it's hard to think of any celebrity who has done more than Madonna to promote public awareness of gay culture", especially for queer community.
 In Listening to the Sirens (2006), music professor Judith A. Peraino proposes that "no one has worked harder to be a gay icon than Madonna, and she has done so by using every possible taboo sexual in her videos, performances, and interviews".
 Sarah Kate Ellis, president and CEO of GLAAD, stated in 2019 that Madonna "always has and always will be the LGBTQ community's greatest ally".
 In 2015, Andy Towle discussed her as "the Most Pro-Gay Pop Ally of All Time".
-The Associated Press in a 2019 published article for USA Today called her a "pioneer for gay rights".
+The Associated Press called her a "pioneer for gay rights" in an article published by USA Today in 2019.
 The staff of The New York Times also called her a "pioneering ally" in 2018, recognizing her advocacy saying:

 These days, there's barely a female pop star alive who doesn't loudly broadcast her unwavering, if sometimes exploitative, support for LGBT rights.
 But in 1991, when Madonna gave her no-holds-barred interview to The Advocate, then the largest voice of gay communities, she showed more understanding of queer issues and identity that any pop star before her, and most who came after.
 In the two-part sit-down, Madonna revealed the roots of her gay identification via her early mentors.